Ronald H. Miller: The Hidden Gospel of Matthew

 In 2004, Miller retranslated and wrote an extensive commentary on the Gospel of Matthew, entitled The Hidden Gospel of Matthew: Annotated and Explained.
 Miller found Matthew to be written about 60 years after the death of Jesus (or Jeshu, as he translates it).
 By noting the differences between Jeshu's sayings as they are recorded in the Gospel of Mark and in Matthew, Miller attempted to decode the author's agenda and to recover the original meaning of Jeshu's sayings.
-Miller found the cherished Christian stories of the virgin birth, the last supper, and the resurrection to be largely "Christian Midrash" — sermons preaching Matthew's theological agenda to particular Christian groups in the first century.
+Miller found the cherished Christian stories of the virgin birth, the Last Supper, and the resurrection to be largely "Christian Midrash" — sermons preaching Matthew's theological agenda to particular Christian groups in the first century.
 Miller suggested that Matthew's agenda is to disseminate the idea that the Jews are responsible for rejecting Jeshu.
 Miller saw Jeshu as a mystic whose nondual consciousness has been spiritually transformed and whose teachings can lead to the transformation of our consciousness and lead us to live non-violently.
-This leads to the somewhat controversial notion that it is possible for spiritual seekers – of any faith – to achieve a type of spirituality or enlightenment that is similar to Jeshu's.